JamesBrianHill/sdk4i/docs/src/vld/qrpglesrc/VLD_GetMsg.md

 # Procedure: **VLD_GetMsg**

 ## Overview

+NOTE: Documentation created by AI but not yet vetted by a human.
+Be skeptical.

 The `VLD_GetMsg` procedure retrieves a localized validation message from the `VLDMSGT` table based on the provided message ID and optional language code.
 If no language code is provided, the procedure defaults to `'en'` (English).
 If any error occurs during SQL processing, the procedure logs the error details using the logging framework and returns a fallback error message.